IceGawd/XQuizIte/README.md

 ![Demo Screenshot](Images/demo.jpg)

 ## Resources
-Fully documented GitHub repo with wiki
+- Fully documented GitHub repo with [Wiki](https://github.com/IceGawd/XQuizIte/wiki)
-Releases tab for pre-built binaries
+- [Releases](https://github.com/IceGawd/XQuizIte/releases) tab for pre-built binaries
-Example demos and screenshots
+- Example demos and screenshots (see [`Images/`](Images/) folder)
-Unity project ready to clone and build
+- Unity project ready to clone and build

 > ** Disclaimer**
 > XQuizIte is currently in an active hackathon development phase at Immerse the Bay 2025.
 Some documentation, features, and polish may be incomplete or evolving.
 We’ll be updating this README and related resources post-hackathon.